CrazyPHP/click-game/README.md

-Just download and open index.html with Chrome.
+Just download project in zip archive and open index.html with Chrome.